rahulpnath/hugoBlog/content/drafts/connect_net_core_to_azure_key_vault_in_ten_minutes.markdown

   - .Net-Core
 ---

-Azure Key Vault is a cloud hosted service for managing cryptographic keys and secrets like connection strings, API keys and similar sensitive information.
-Key Vault provides a centralized storage for application secrets.
+Azure Key Vault is a cloud-hosted service for managing cryptographic keys and secrets like connection strings, API keys, and similar sensitive information.
+Key Vault provides centralized storage for application secrets.
 Check out my [posts on Key Vault ](https://www.rahulpnath.com/blog/category/azure-key-vault/) if you are new and want to learn more.

-In this post I will walk-through, how to access Secrets in an Azure Key Vault from a .Net Core Web application.
+In this post, I will walk-through how to access Secrets in an Azure Key Vault from a .Net Core Web application.
 The Web Application has an API endpoint that drops a message to Azure Storage Queue.
 It uses a connection string in Azure Key Vault to connect to Azure Storage Queue.
-The application also gracefully handles rotating Secrets, retire the old connection string and replace with a new one, without needing to restart the application.
+The application also gracefully handles rotating Secrets, retiring the old connection string, and replacing with a new one, without needing to restart the application.

 {{<youtube id="6l_kpygO0Ic">}}
 <br />

-The application uses a _AzureQueueSender_ to drop messages to the Storage Queue.
-Just like usual it get's the Connection String value from the applications configuration, using the .Net Core _IConfiguration_ library.
-Since the Connection String is sensitive information you should keep this out of [source control](/blog/keeping-sensitive-configuration-data-out-of-source-control/).
-Normally this would be by storing it as [User Secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) in the local environment and using Variable replacement in Azure Devops for any deployed environment like dev, test or prod.
+The application uses an _AzureQueueSender_ to drop messages to the Storage Queue.
+Just like usual, it gets the Connection String value from the application configuration, using the .Net Core _IConfiguration_ library.
+Since the Connection String is sensitive information, you should keep this out of [source control](/blog/keeping-sensitive-configuration-data-out-of-source-control/).
+Usually, this would be by storing it as [User Secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) in the local environment and using Variable replacement in Azure DevOps for any deployed environment like dev, test or prod.

 ```csharp
 public class AzureQueueSender : IMessageSender